 You don’t want to harm your dog, and some typical insecticides are incredibly harmful to cats and other small pets that you may have in your home.
 That’s why it’s vital to reach out to your vet about what they think is best.
 Also, insecticides will not kill the lice eggs.

 If you’re looking for a home remedy for getting rid of lice, you can consider a homemade flea and tick preventative treatment.
 It may help kill some of the lice and prevent them in the future.
 Again, make sure you check with your vet before you begin any treatment.

 |Boao Pet Lice Combs|

 If your dog is infested with lice, shaving your dog is an excellent way to remove lice and eggs.
 For a mild case, you can use a special comb.
 This fine-tooth comb will remove the attached lice and eggs from your dog’s hair.
 Because you can’t kill the eggs with insecticides, the comb is the best way to remove them.
 You’ll need to comb regularly for a month or more to ensure complete lice eradication.

 It’s crucial to clean bedding and any areas where your dog hangs out.
 Machine wash as much as you can and wipe down other areas thoroughly.
 This cleaning will prevent the lice from living off of your dog and being able to reattach.

 In this 4-minute video from veterinarian Dr. Jones, he talks about how you can tell if your dog has lice.

 Dog lice can be an uncomfortable and challenging experience for you and your dog.
 Knowing what to look for and understanding how to deal with it will help you catch it early and treat your dog.

 Dog lice are not the only thing that can irritate your dog’s skin.
-Read our article on 7 common dog skin problems so you can learn how to recognize the symptoms and treat your dog quickly and safely.
+Read our article on common dog skin allergies so you can learn how to recognize the symptoms and treat your dog quickly and safely.